 Change the disposable bags or empty the vacuum often Filled pickup bags result in less suction and less dirt removal.
 Be sure to check the belt that drives the brush or beater bar.
 A broken or worn belt reduces efficiency.
-And don’t be upset by the amount of fiber you pick up from new carpet.
-These are ends which are not removed in the manufacturing process and often appear for many months.
+Don’t worry about the amount of fiber you pick up from new carpet.
+These are ends which are not removed in the manufacturing process.
+Continual shedding can continue for many months.

 Carpet Sweepers and electric brooms are useful for picking up surface soil, but it is important to know that they will not clean deeply.

 Never use a broom of any kind on the carpet.
-At best, the dirt is just moved around, and a dust problem is created.
+Doing so will just push the dirt around.
+You will have only created an in house dust storm.

-One of the best methods of preventing the tracking of soil throughout your home is to provide removeable mats at each entrance to your home – both inside and outside.
-These removeable mats can be laundered, hosed, beaten or vacuumed as soil accumulated to a noticeable degree.
+One of the best methods of preventing the tracking of soil throughout your home is to provide removable mats at each entrance to your home – both inside and outside.
+Removable mats can be laundered, hosed, beaten or vacuumed as soil accumulated to a noticeable degree.